 A common language is essential when communicating between different security teams.
 When Red Canary uses a behavioral analytic to hunt for adversary behavior, or confirms threatening activity in your environment, it is important that you quickly understand what we’re communicating.

-How does Red Canary use ATT&CK?
+How does Red Canary use MITRE ATT&CK?

 - A coverage heatmap allows you to understand the total technique coverage that Red Canary contributes to your security program.

-- Confirmed threats (detections) published following the investigation of potentially threatening events show the set of ATT&CK techniques compiled from the underlying events.
+- Confirmed threats (detections) published following the investigation of potentially threatening events show the set of MITRE ATT&CK techniques compiled from the underlying events.

-If Red Canary identifies an adversary technique that isn’t yet included in ATT&CK, we create a new technique identifier prefixed with RC (instead of the typical T prefix).
-We then submit that technique to the ATT&CK team.
-Once it is added to ATT&CK, we remove the RC prefix and replace it with the new identifier.
+If Red Canary identifies an adversary technique that isn’t yet included in MITRE ATT&CK, we create a new technique identifier prefixed with RC (instead of the typical T prefix).
+We then submit that technique to the MITRE ATT&CK team.
+Once it is added to MITRE ATT&CK, we remove the RC prefix and replace it with the new identifier.

-Does Red Canary support ATT&CK subtechniques?
+Does Red Canary support MITRE ATT&CK sub-techniques?